typst/typst/tests/suite/foundations/array.typ

 #{
   let a = (1, 2, 3)
   let b = (4, 5)
-  // Error: 11-17 Arrays must have the same length for element-wise operations let c = a .+ b
+  // Error: 11-17 arrays must have the same length for element-wise operations let c = a .+ b
 }